Portable Radio Direction Finder

 - 1 Wrist watch-style meter (field-strength indicator)

-During WWII, the Germans were increasingly dealing with clandestine radio
+During WWII, the Germans increasingly had to deal with clandestine radio

 stations.
-These were often agents that were dropped by the Allied forces
+These were often agents that were dropped over occupied territory

 Germany itself.
-In order to track down such clandestine radio stations, a
+In order to locate and catch such clandestine stations, a

-series of radio direction finding (RDF) solutions were developed.
+series of mobile intercept and radio direction finding (RDF)

-The most common of these were mobile RDF station disguised as laundry trucks.
+solutions were developed.
+The most common of these were mobile RDF stations

-As 'strange' vehicles were easily spotted in those days, portable solutions
+As 'alien' vehicles were easily spotted in those days — there were hardly

 It would be carried on foot, by an 'innocent' traveller.

-The most perfect solution however, was the Gürtelpeiler, which was completely
+The most perfect solution however, was the body-worn Gürtelpeiler,

 concealed under the operator's clothing, attracting no attention whatsoever.

-The operator would simply walk through the neightbourhood
+The operator could simply walk through the neightbourhood

 and turn his body to establish the direction of the transmitter.